greeve/eportfolio/04_competency_b.md

 # Compentency B

-B. describe and compare organizational settings in which information professionals practice;

 The second core competency is to "describe and compare organizational settings in which information professionals practice" (!ref).

 As the amount and significance of information in society continues to increase there is a correlated increase in the need for information profressionals.